HAEG runs the annual “Huon Art Awards” in the Cygnet Town Hall, starting on the first Friday of March every year.

 2D work must not exceed 1.5 metres by 1.5 metres; and Triptychs and Diptychs will not be accepted.
 A multi part piece of work must be for sale as one piece and cannot be sold as individual items.

 The entry form requires the dimensions of the artwork in centimetres.
 For 3D artworks enter the dimensions of the floor space required for display.

 2D work must be framed ready for hanging with picture hanging wire.
 Stretched canvas is regarded as framed.
-See the hanging information sheet on website and in the Lovett Gallery for instructions.
+See the hanging information sheet on website and in the Cygnet Gallery for instructions.
 Unsatisfactory framing may result in the artwork not being hung.

 3D works should be suitably displayed by the artist.
 Display of ornaments, flowers, decorations, etc. on furniture entries is not permitted.

 Any artwork using 240V power must have a certificate of electrical compliance from a registered electrician, for the safety of the exhibition sitters, patrons, and the purchaser.

 All work must be available for legitimate sale and priced accordingly.